Imagen dinámica

 But let’s not forget about the tangible world.
 Art books, specialized magazines, and fashion or architecture catalogs are treasures waiting to be discovered.
 Visiting a library or an art bookstore can be an inspiring experience.
 Touching the pages, feeling the texture of the paper, and seeing images in large format can spark ideas that a screen doesn’t always manage to provoke.

 Imagine you’re working on a café scene.
 Instead of searching for generic images online, why not visit your local coffee shop and take some photos?
-Capture the way light filters through the windows, how people hold their cups, the details of the espresso machine.
-These personal references will not only be more authentic, but they’ll also infuse your work with a touch of reality that readers will be able to feel.
+Capture how light filters through the windows, how people hold their cups, the details of the espresso machine.
+These personal references will not only be more authentic but will also infuse your work with a touch of reality that readers will be able to feel.

 Eager to expand your repertoire of references?
 Enter here to discover new possibilities